onosproject/sdran-docs/oai_cu_cp.md

 ```
 ## RAN Slicing ##

-ONF has implemented RAN Slicing service model to introduce Downlink (DL) RAN Slicing functionality on the CU & DU and also to communicate with RSM xApp at the RIC.
+ONF has implemented RAN Slicing service model to introduce Downlink (DL) and Uplink (UL) RAN Slicing functionalities on the CU & DU and also to communicate with RSM xApp at the RIC.
 To build OAI with RAN slicing functionality, enable the *--build-ran-slicing* build option along with *--build-ric-agent*

 ```shell
 $ cd openairinterface5g